College of Pharmacy

 To be eligible for graduation in pharmacy, a student must have earned an average GPA of 2.0 or better on all credits applied toward the minimum graduation requirements of the curriculum.
 He or she also must have earned an average GPA of 2.0 or better for all required pharmacy courses applied toward graduation, including elective courses.
 A minimum of 228 semester credits is required for graduation with the Doctor of Pharmacy degree.

 Students are responsible for meeting degree requirements in proper sequence.
 Frequent consultation between student and faculty advisor is encouraged.

 For graduation with the Doctor of Pharmacy degree, students are required to complete a program of 1,740 hours of structured practical experiences in pharmacy practice environments administered by the College.
-Successful completion of the clinical program/externship required for the Doctor of Pharmacy degree will satisfy all of the practical experience requirements for licensure in Idaho and Alaska.
+Successful completion of the experiential education curriculum required for the Doctor of Pharmacy degree will satisfy all of the practical experience requirements for pharmacist licensure in Idaho and Alaska.

 Following completion of all requirements, candidates must pass the North American Pharmacist Licensure Examination (NAPLEX) to obtain licensure to practice pharmacy in Idaho.
 If a student plans to practice pharmacy in states other than Idaho, he or she must meet the specific licensing requirements of each state (e.g., Multistate Pharmacy Jurisprudence Examination (MPJE)).
 For more information please see our professional licensure disclosure statement on our website.